NVIDIA/NeMo-Guardrails/docs/getting_started/4_input_rails/README.md

     1. Task `general` took 0.89 seconds and used 120 tokens.
 ```

-Let's take a closer look at the jailbreak check.
+Let's take a closer look at the prompt that was used:

 ```python
 print(info.llm_calls[0].prompt)